Let's talk about the best sewing supplies for beginners.

 The Best Sewing Supplies for Beginners: Pins and Clips

 Magnetic sewing pin cushions are so helpful in a room full of sharp pins.
 If you've ever dropped a regular pin cushion on the ground and later found a lost pin with your foot, this may be the thing for you.

 The magnetic grabs hold of those sewing pins and keeps them nicely in place.
-If you drops pins on the ground while sewing it's also much nicer to pick them up with this then with your hand.
+If you drop pins on the ground while sewing it's also much nicer to pick them up with this than with your hand.